antoine-jacquet/project-conformity/README.md

 `evolutionConformity.md` is a text file explaining briefly the mechanics of the model.

-File `Fig1`: the R code which was used to make the sigmoid curve graphs in Figure 1.
+File `Fig1`: the R code to make the sigmoid curve plots in Figure 1.

-File `Fig5`: the MATLAB code which was used to make the sigmoid curve graphs in Figure 1.
+File `Fig5`: the MATLAB code to make the evolutionary dynamics graphs in Figure 5.
+test

-File `Fig6`: the MATLAB code which was used to make the sigmoid curve graphs in Figure 1.
+File `Fig4`: the MATLAB code to make the sigmoid curve graphs in Figure 4.